We're here to help.

 The previous question asked you what you’re curious about, and this one is asking you what you know.
 What are you good at?
 Reach beyond the traditional academic areas towards skills you may have cultivated on your own time — cooking, knitting, vlogging, Esperanto.
 Then, think about how you might teach an academic course on this skill.
 Think beyond “Vlogging 101” and probe to a real intellectual issue worth exploring — “The Economics of Vlogging.”

-This question is just setting you up for a sassy or clever response.
-So if a funny idea springs to mind, feel free to use it!
-That said, there’s no need to force humor if you’re drawing a blank.
-Instead (as we have been saying) stick to the truth!
-What do you feel you contribute to group situations?
-What do your friends say about you?
-When has a teacher or coach praised you for your contribution to a team?
+Yale just won’t let you off the hook.
+This microscopic prompt contains two questions, and you need to answer both of them.
+As you brainstorm, aim to find a well-matched pair of answers.
+To address the first question think about what you contribute to group situations.
+What positive things do your friends or teachers say about you?
 Try to stick to concrete examples as you brainstorm.
 Even in a 35-word response, it’s still better to show rather than tell.
 “Academic integrity” is a vacuous quality, while “encyclopedic knowledge of the MLA and APA citation handbooks” says a lot about you as a person and what you care about.

-This prompt, on the other hand, is perfect for personal storytelling.
 “A community to which you belong” could be anything: your family, a club at school, your hometown, you get the idea.
-If you’ve been wanting to spin your 8-bit videogame obsession into an essay, this prompt is offering you the opportunity to describe your community of old school gamers.
+If you’ve been wanting to spin your 8-bit video game obsession into an essay, this prompt is offering you the opportunity to describe your community of old school gamers.
 Whatever community you choose, remember to situate your contribution within it.
 When have you been a leader?
 When were you able to affect change?
 And was it a positive or negative change?
 As always, try to be as concrete as possible as you develop your story.
 Just brainstorming your topic may remind you of a video you made or photo you took that you can use as a jumping off point.
 You might even consider digging through old photos and notebooks as a way to brainstorm!